-Drilling the remaining F-705 bulkhead parts3h
+Drilling the remaining F-705 bulkhead parts

 Today I continued drilling various parts of the F-705 bulkhead.